berkeley-dsep-infra/prob140-user-image-03-26/README.md

 # prob140-user-image

-This is the repository for the astro datahub and local user images.
+This is the repository for the prob140 user images.

-See this repository's [CONTRIBUTING.md](https://github.com/berkeley-dsep-infra/astro-user-image/blob/main/CONTRIBUTING.md) for instructions.
+See this repository's [CONTRIBUTING.md](https://github.com/berkeley-dsep-infra/prob140-user-image-03-26/blob/main/CONTRIBUTING.md) for instructions.
 That information will eventually be migrated to docs.datahub.berkeley.edu.

 # building the image locally